aljaca/MST.PMDN/README.md

 Fraley, C., & Raftery, A. E. (1998).
 How many clusters?
 Which clustering method?
 Answers via model-based cluster analysis.
 The Computer Journal, 41(8), 578-588.

 Lee, S., & McLachlan, G. J. (2014).
 Finite mixtures of multivariate skew t-distributions: some recent and new results.
 Statistics and Computing, 24, 181-202.

 Kingman, D. P., & Ba, J. (2015).
 Adam: a method for stochastic optimization.
 Proceedings of the 3rd International Conference on Learning Representations, ICLR 2015, San Diego, CA, USA. arXiv:1412.6980

+Klein, N. (2024).
+Distributional regression for data analysis.
+Annual Review of Statistics and Its Application, 11:321-346.

 Peel, D., & McLachlan, G.J.
 (2000).
 Robust mixture modelling using the t distribution.
 Statistics and Computing 10, 339–348.

 Srucca, L., Fop, M., Murphy, T. B., & Raftery, A. E. (2016). mclust 5: Clustering, classification and density estimation using Gaussian finite mixture models.
 The R Journal, 8(1), 289-317.